jonshaw199/af1/README.md

 Consumers of this framework use and extend "state entities".
 A state entity defines the behavior for a particular state, and new state entities can be created by extending the virtual `Base`, `WSEnt`, or `ESPNowEnt` classes (depending on the desired message handling mechanism, if any).

 When creating new state entities, setup, loop, and message handling behavior from the virtual classes can be overridden as necessary.
-As an example, this `Demo` class extends the framework's `WSEnt` class in order to process websocket messages from a server related LED brightness:
+As an example, this `Demo` class extends the framework's `WSEnt` class in order to process websocket messages from a server related to LED brightness:

 demo.h: